Roger I de Saint-Lary

-Roger de Saint-Lary de Bellegarde (1525-1579) was a soldier and Marshal of France.
+Roger de Saint-Lary, baron de Bellegarde (1525-1579) was a soldier and Marshal of France.
 Rising to prominence as a favourite of Henri III he was quickly elevated to high office, becoming Marshal in 1574.
 Tasked with leading the main royal army in the fifth war of religion, he was not able to achieve success and the army disintegrated while he attempted to besiege Livron.
 Fighting again for the crown in 1577 he remained unable to achieve notable success on the battlefield.
 Having attempted to seize the Marquisate of Saluzzo which he had relinquished in hopes of attaining the governorship of Languedoc, he was granted the territory in a mediated settlement overseen by the duke of Savoy in October 1579.
 Several months later he would be dead.

 Reign of Charles IX

 In 1562 Bellegarde began his career as a client of Retz, as a result he spent much of the following years in Italy.
-He attached himself to Anjou's company during the abortive siege of La Rochelle shortly prior to Anjou's election as king of the Polish-Lithuanian Commonwealth.
+He attached himself to the brother of the king, Anjou's company during the abortive siege of La Rochelle shortly prior to Anjou's election as king of the Polish-Lithuanian Commonwealth.